 Received By God’s People

 The religious books’ teachings are timeless in history.
 We continue to be in awe as we read about Solomon’s wisdom in 1 Kings 3:16–28 and Jesus in Mark 12:13–17.
-The Bible is replete with understandings of the special revelation that still holds today.
+The Bible is replete with an understanding of the special revelation that still exists today.
 “The words of the Lord endure forever.
-This is the testimony the gospel is brought upon us” (Peter 1:25).
+This is the testimony the gospel brings upon us” (Peter 1:25).

 The Bible’s message is unmistakable.
-Humanity has long sought to understand its purpose and meaning.
-The original design of God, how it was tainted, and how God gave and has provided for man’s restoration in heaven through His Son Jesus are all explained in the Bible.
-The call to have confidence in God has not altered.
+Humanity has long sought to understand its purpose and meaning and not believe in the wrong word.
+The original design of God, how it was tainted, and how God gave and has provided for man’s restoration in heaven through his Son Jesus are all explained in the Bible.
+The call to have confidence in God in various ways has not altered.

-The Bible does more than only assert that it is God’s letter.
+The Bible does more than only assert that it is God’s letter formed by the human word.
 By the Spirit’s witness, the reader can see that the Bible is God’s inspired word.
 The reliability of the Bible is shown when its principles are personally applied.
 Paul stated in 2 Corinthians 3:2 that “you are our letter, written on our hearts, to be recognized and read by all.”

-According to Paul, people would be able to observe how God’s people lived out the teachings of the Bible.
-People who study the Bible find that the Holy Spirit confirms that it is indeed God’s Word.
+According to Paul, people would be able to observe and have more clarity about how believers lived out the teachings of the Bible.
+Anyone who studies the Bible tells us that the Holy Spirit confirms that it is indeed God’s Word.
 As a result, we now have the Holy Spirit’s testimony that the things recorded in Scripture are true.

 Conclusion

-Everything a person needs to know about the word of God to have the right relationship with Him can be found in the Bible.
-Others may be able to determine by examining the consensus of God’s people throughout history.
+The Bible is the Word of God—everything a person needs to know about the Word of God to have the right relationship with him can be found in the Bible.
+Others may be able to determine this by examining the consensus of God’s people throughout history.
 In the same way, by taking into account the human authors’ identities, others may know.

 There are no theological, doctrinal, scientific, historical, or other inconsistencies in the Holy Scripture; it is one lovely temple of truth.
-We have a means by which we may verify that these books are from our Lord and Father, God.
+We have a means by which we may verify that these books are from our Lord and Father, God, lending credibility to the Bible’s authority.